Image: Shutterstock

 23. Shreya

 Shreya sounds happy and cheerful, without the unicorns and rainbows.
-This favorite Indian name has several positive meanings, one of them being ‘fortunate’.
-And it’s also tied to Goddess Lakshmi.
+This favorite Indian name has several positive meanings, one of them being ‘auspicious and blessed.’
+The name is also tied to Goddess Lakshmi.
 This name was on the Social Security Administration popularity list for the years 2002 to 2005, probably because of the rise of Indian singer Shreya Ghoshal.

 24. Syntyche

-Syntyche is an ancient Greek name, meaning ‘fate or fortunate’ mentioned in Paul’s epistle in the New Testament.
+Syntyche is an ancient Greek name, meaning ‘fortunate’ or ‘with fate,’ mentioned in Paul’s epistle in the New Testament.
 Syntyche, along with Euodia, was a female member of the Philippi church.
 She and Euodia had a quarrel or difference of opinion and were besought separately by Paul.
 Syntyche is one of the least used and distinctive Biblical names, making it a perfect option for parents looking for a unique name for their daughter.

 25. Taaliyah

-While Taaliyah (with a double a) in Hebrew means ‘gentle dew of heaven’, in Arabic it means ‘fortunate’ or ‘lucky’.
+While Taaliyah in Hebrew means ‘gentle dew of heaven,’ in Arabic, it means ‘gift of God’ or ‘woman who recites the Quran often.’
 Both ways, this lucky name sounds positive and beautiful.
 It’s different, exotic and isn’t overused.
 We give it a thumbs up!

 26. Urd

-In Norse mythology, Urd was the name of one of the three Norns, or the goddesses of destiny.
+In Norse mythology, Urd or Urdr was the name of one of the three Norns, or the goddesses of destiny.
 Urd, along with the other two Norns, decides the fate of the people.
-They spin the threads of life, make marks in the pole figures and then measure a person’s destiny.
+They spin the threads of life, make marks in the pole figures and then measure a person’s destiny (9).
 We love this name for its hippie-like, counterculture flavor.
 The name Urd means ‘fate.’

 27. Ventura

-Ventura began as a short form for Bonaventura, but now stands on its own.
+Ventura began as a short form for Bonaventura but now stands on its own.
 This stylish ‘V’ ending and pleasant sound make it even more beautiful.
 It’s also associated with Ventura Boulevard, the thoroughfare in San Fernando Valley.
-Others can tie it with Jesse Ventura, the American wrestler.
-Ventura means ‘good fortune.’
+Others can tie it to Jesse Ventura, the American wrestler.
+Ventura means ‘good fortune, luck, or happiness’ in Spanish.

 28. Yuki

-Hailing from thousands and thousands of miles away, this appealing Japanese name, with a nickname like feel, means ‘snow’ in one dialect and ‘lucky’ in the other.
-No wonder it’s hugely popular amongst the Japanese population in America.
+Hailing from thousands and thousands of miles away, this appealing Japanese name, with a nickname like feel, means ‘snow’ in one kanji reading and ‘happiness’ or ‘good fortune’ in another.
+No wonder it’s hugely popular amongst the Japanese population in the US.
 The beauty of this name is so hard to ignore that even Americans have started bestowing this name on their children.

 29. Zaida

-Zaida, an Arabic name pronounced as ‘zah-EE-Dah’, is an exotic and attractive option for the child of any religion or background.
-You can witness its popularity, especially in Syria.
+Zaida, an Arabic name pronounced as zah-EE-Dah, is an exotic and attractive option for a child of any religion or background.
+You can witness its popularity in various parts of the world.
 It means ‘prosperous’ or ‘fortunate.’

 Baby Boy Names That Mean Luck, Destiny, And Fortune